-Sprayed Polyurethane Foam has been used as a commercial roofing and insulation material for over 30 years.
+Sprayed Polyurethane Foam or SPF Roof Systems have been used as a commercial roofing and insulation material for over 30 years.

 While at one time Sprayed Polyurethane Foam was considered only as an alternative to built-up roofing, SPF commercial roofs now protect a wide range of buildings.
 Over time, through comprehensive independent studies, SPF systems have proven to be dependable, long lasting and very affordable.
 Today there are foam roofs that have been in place for over 30 years and by all appearances they should he able to last indefinitely, as long as they are properly maintained.